seeu-inspace/easyg/active-directory/README.md

 **Misc**
 Always enumerate first, do not grab the low hanging fruit first, since it might be a decoy.
 Also check logon count and login policy.
-- An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dorment user.
+- An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dormant user.
 - Check: `logonCount`, `lastlogontimestamp`, `badpasswordtime`, `Description`
-- Take also in consideration your target organization: is this their first assesment?
+- Take also in consideration your target organization: is this their first assessment?
 Do they invest in their security (time, effort)?
 - List inactive users
   - `Get-MsIdInactiveSignInUser -LastSignInBeforeDaysAgo 30`, [more info here](https://azuread.github.io/MSIdentityTools/commands/Get-MsIdInactiveSignInUser/)